Jeffotter/Jeffotter/README.md

 ### Hi there 👋

 My name is Jeff Ott, and I am a graduate student in the USF Masters in Data Science program.
 During this program, I've tackled many topics and projects.
 I will post what projects I can, but at the university's request, the code will not be readily available unless by specific request.
-I am interested in computer vision, deep learning, A/B testing, and using Data engineering to reinforce these.
+I am interested in computer vision, deep learning, A/B testing, and using Data engineering to reinforce these interests

 ### Data translation pipeline  <br>
 Description: In this project we made some pyfiles to translate to different data types from command line <br><br>